millu94/shire_selctions_stock/README.md

 In order to re-populate my table with its intended default values, I chopped off the ".id" and then added it back on when I had "flask run", otherwise I would not be able to save new products.

 Tomorrow I will mainly focus on CSS and presentation.

+WEDNESDAY
+I was occupied with responsibilities up until 3pm, and then all hell broke loose at the 11th hour.
+My update product function had gone completely rogue (it was partially working yesterday) and I had only just started working on CSS- which was a total mare.
+I got help from my partner's (little) brother (who has a job in soft. dev) and (at 9.30pm on a school night) after looking at it with me for 5mins pointed out that in my product_controller.py on line 42 i was calling:

+manufacturers = product_repository.select_all()

+when i should have been calling:

+manufacturers = manufacturer_repository.select_all()

+So my list of manufacturers in the update page was referencing the id's of the products.
+He then helped me get my CSS looking acceptable.
+Without his help I would not fully achieved the MVP and I would of had a very embarrassing presentation tomorrow.